University of Iowa Children's Hospital

+Pediatric hospital in Iowa City, Iowa, U.S.

-University of Iowa Stead Family Children's Hospital formerly University of Iowa Children's Hospital and Children's Hospital of Iowa is a pediatric acute care academic children's hospital located in Iowa City, Iowa.
+University of Iowa Stead Family Children's Hospital, formerly University of Iowa Children's Hospital and Children's Hospital of Iowa, is a pediatric acute care academic children's hospital located in Iowa City, Iowa, United States.
 The hospital was founded in 1919 and its current facility, opened in 2017, overlooks the university's football home, Kinnick Stadium.
 The hospital has 190 inpatient pediatric beds and is affiliated with the University of Iowa Carver College of Medicine.
 The hospital provides comprehensive pediatric specialties and subspecialties to pediatric patients aged 0–21 throughout Iowa and is one of the only children's hospitals in the region and state.
 University of Iowa Stead Family Children's Hospital also features the only ACS verified Level 1 Pediatric Trauma Center in the state.

 History

-The hospital originally was founded in 1919.
+The hospital was originally founded in 1919.

 Firsts

 The University of Iowa Hospitals and Clinics is also where Dr. Ignacio Ponseti developed the Ponseti method.
 The Ponseti method is a revolutionary non-surgical way to treat congenital clubfoot, which had previously been treated through surgeries to infants or children at a young age.
 The Ponseti method is a way to treat clubfoot through a series of manipulating bones and tendons in the foot and holding them in place through a series of casts.
 It is a treatment technique that is still used worldwide to this day.